Divorce Mediator in La Habra, CA

 Divorce Mediation Process California

-First, we meet with both of you to understand your situation and explain the mediation process.
-No lawyers in the room yet – just honest conversation about what needs to be resolved.
+First, we meet with both of you to understand your situation and goals.
+No legal jargon, no intimidation—just a straightforward conversation about what you’re trying to accomplish.

 Ready to get started?